truwl/capanno-utils/README.md

             ├── instances
             └── kallisto-metadata.yaml
 ```
-If you don't provide a `biotoolsID`, xd-cwl-utils will just make a blank template.
+If you don't provide a `biotoolsID`, capanno-utils will just make a blank template.
 ```
-xd-cwl-add tool kallisto 0.45.x cwl-tools/
+capanno-add tool kallisto 0.45.x cwl-tools/
 └── kallisto
     └── 0.45.x